R. A. B. Mynors: Balliol College, Oxford

 In 1922, Mynors won the Domus exhibition, a scholarship to study Classics at Balliol College, Oxford.
 Attending the college at the same time as the literary critic Cyril Connolly, the musicologist Jack Westrup, the future Vice-Chancellor of the University of Oxford, Walter Fraser Oakeshott, and the historian Richard Pares, he was highly successful in his academic studies.
 Graduating with a Bachelor of Arts in 1926, he won the Hertford (1924), Craven (1924), and Derby (1926) scholarships.
 He was elected to a fellowship at Balliol and became a tutor in Classics.
 In 1935 he was elevated to a University Lecturership.
-At the time of his appointment, much of Mynors's teaching focused on the poet Vergil, whose complete works he edited in the following decades.
+At the time of his appointment, much of Mynors's teaching focused on the poet Virgil, whose complete works he edited in the following decades.

 His tenure at Oxford University saw the beginning of his comprehensive work on medieval manuscripts.
 From the late 1920s onwards, Mynors was drawn more to matters of codicology than to purely classical questions.
 He prepared an edition of the 6th-century scholar Cassiodorus, for which he travelled extensively in continental Europe; a critical edition was published in 1937.
 In 1929, he was appointed librarian of Balliol College.
 This position gave impetus to create a catalogue of the college's medieval manuscripts.
 A similar project, a catalogue of the manuscripts housed at Durham Cathedral, was compiled in the 1930s.
 Mynors's interest in codicology gave rise to a close co-operation with the medievalists Richard William Hunt and Neil Ripley Ker.

 In 1936, towards the end of his tenure at Balliol, Mynors met Eduard Fraenkel, then holder of a chair in Latin at Oxford.
 Having relocated to England because of the increasing discrimination against German Jews, Fraenkel was a leading exponent of Germany's scholarly tradition.
 His mentorship contributed to Mynors's transformation from amateur scholar to a professional critic of Latin texts.
 They maintained a close friendship, which exposed Mynors to other German philologists, including Rudolf Pfeiffer and Otto Skutsch.

 Mynors spent the winter of 1938 as a visiting scholar at Harvard University.
 In 1940, after a brief return to Balliol, British involvement in the Second World War led to his being employed at the Exchange Control Department of Her Majesty's Treasury responsible for the administration of foreign currency transactions.
 At Balliol, Mynors taught from 1926 until 1944, a time during which he mentored a number of future scholars, including the Wittgenstein expert David Pears and the classicist Donald Russell.